Nanoparticles in Sunscreens: Safety Matters and an Ivy Discovery

 A Potentially Safer Sunscreen From English Ivy

-Scientists at the University of Tennessee have found that ivy nanoparticles block ultraviolet light from the sun much better than conventional sunscreens containing nanoparticles.
-In fact, they say that an ivy sunscreen may be four times better than a mineral sunscreen at protecting us from the dangers of sunlight.
+Mingjun Zhang is a scientist at the University of Tennessee.
+He has found that ivy nanoparticles block ultraviolet light from the sun much better than conventional sunscreens containing nanoparticles.
+In fact, the ivy sunscreen may be four times better than a mineral sunscreen at protecting us from the dangers of sunlight.
 In addition, the ivy particles are sticky and should adhere to skin more effectively.

-When they tested isolated cells, the scientists found that the English ivy particles were not toxic to the cells, while titanium dioxide nanoparticles showed significant toxicity.
-In addition, the researchers found that the ivy particles could be broken down by protein-digesting enzymes, which suggests that they would be biodegradable in the human body.
+When he tested isolated cells, the scientist found that the English ivy particles were not toxic to the cells, while titanium dioxide nanoparticles showed significant toxicity.
+In addition, the scientist found that the ivy particles could be broken down by protein-digesting enzymes, which suggests that they would be biodegradable in the human body.

-The researchers also suggested—but didn’t prove—that the ivy particles would be unlikely to penetrate skin because of their relatively large size.
+It has been suggested—but not proved—that the ivy particles would be unlikely to penetrate skin because of their relatively large size.
 Another advantage of the ivy sunscreen would be the fact that it could be almost colourless, depending on the carrier liquid.
 Mingjun Zhang is investigating additional biomedical uses of the ivy particles.

 English ivy is an attractive garden plant and wall covering or a noxious weed, depending on where it's located and one's point of view.
 The plant grows aggressively and can be invasive in some habitats.
 Its vertical stems form adventitious roots that enable the plant to attach to surfaces.